lsst-tstn/tstn-004/index.rst

     await attcs.offset_azel(az=100., el=100.)

-    await attcs.offset_radec(az=100., el=100.)
+    await attcs.offset_radec(ra=100., dec=100.)

-    await attcs.offset_xy(az=100., el=100.)
+    await attcs.offset_xy(x=100., y=100.)

-The offsets are not cumulative meaning, if you execute the same command more than once, you get the same offset, e.g.;
+By default, the offsets are not cumulative meaning, executing the same command more than once, results in the same offset, e.g.;

 ::